Sciebo-RDS/Sciebo-RDS/docs/docs/documentation/development/contributing/developing-for-efss.md

 # Developing an EFSS Plugin

-This part will show you how to integrate sciebo RDS into your own EFSS, if there is no plugin for your EFSS software.
+This part will show you how to integrate Sciebo RDS into your own EFSS, if there is no plugin for your EFSS software.
 Sciebo RDS requires three separate communication links to your target EFSS, starting with the serverside of your EFSS.
 This will be the first link Sciebo RDS will utilize.

 ## Serverside EFSS Plugin